Personalized Eye Care

 Dr. Peter Paradis, O.D.

-Dr. Paradis graduated from the University of Maine at Farmington and received his optometry doctorate from The New England College of Optometry.
-He joined the Kennebec Eye Care family in 2009 and has continued to provide his expert optometry services since then.
+Dr. Paradis graduated from the University of Maine at Farmington and earned his optometry degree from The New England College of Optometry in 1998.
+He joined Kennebec Eye Care in 2009, and took ownership of the practice in 2017.

 Dr. Kerry Kaplan, O.D.

-Dr. Kaplan graduated from the University of Maine at Orono.
-She took two years off before returning to finish her degree in optometry from The New England College of Optometry.
-Her expertise in optometry allows her to provide all the services included at Kennebec Eye Care.
-She joined the Kennebec Eye Care family in 2014.
+Dr. Kaplan graduated from the University of Maine at Orono, and earned her degree in optometry at The New England College of Optometry in 1998.
+She joined Kennebec Eye Care in 2014.

 Dr. Lesley Sobeck, O.D.